cjtkoenig/pbpm_transformer_benchmark/README.md

 ## Overview
 - Canonical tasks: next activity, next time, remaining time.
+  - multitask for MTLFormer only.
 - Centralized preprocessing: prefixes, activity encoding, numeric normalization, End‑of‑Case token (<eoc>), cached under data/processed.
+  - Different Graph-based preprocessing for PGTNet only.
 - Reproducible 5‑fold cross‑validation with persisted, case-based splits and fixed seeds.
 - Adapters reshape data only; they must not change content, labels, vocabularies, or splits.
 - Minimal environment snapshot is written to outputs/env.json for reproducibility.